Greece › Best Time To Visit

 Wendy

 Yes, it will be too cool for swimming and diving but Crete is a great off-season destination.
 There are 3 medium sized cities (Heraklion, Chania, and Rethymnon) that have large local populations and lively cultures.
 November is usually perfect for sightseeing, hiking, food, wine, and local music.
-Knossos and the Archaeological museum in Heraklion are must-sees and much quieter and enjoyable outside of high season.
+I highly recommend visiting Knossos and the Archaeological museum in Heraklion.
+They are must-sees in my book and also much quieter and enjoyable outside of high season.

 Hey Dave!
 Me and my wife are booking our trip and we have two more nights we still need to book.
 We are leaving Santorini and then deciding between Mykonos, Naxos, Ios, Paros.
 Should we do two islands (one night each) or two nights on one island?
 And which islands?
 Thanks so much!